jacob-keller/L0G-101086/README.md

 URL.
 Useful to have a single server which receives all posts, while other guild discords only receive posts for their own guild.

+##### show_duration

+An optional configuration setting that can be used to disable showing the encounter duration when publishing.
+Set to false to disable including the duration when formatting the encounters.
+If the value is not set, it will default to true.

 ##### simpleArcParse